CSE115AWinter2022-WePee/WePee/README.md

     end
     ```
     and then running `pod install --clean-install`.
 Note that the above workaround is _not_ needed if building for an actual iOS device.
+- To build for an _actual_ iOS device, plug the device into your macOS device with Xcode 14.2+ installed.
+Then open `ios/WePee.xcworkspace` in Xcode and select your iOS device as the build target and perform the build.
+Note that you will first need to enable [developer mode](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device) on the iOS device and create a personal [Apple developer account](https://developer.apple.com/) with which you sign the app before you can deploy the app to your device.

 ### Android
 - Install Java Development Kit